shardullavekar/android-sdk/ReadMe.md

 ### Generating Access Token and Transaction ID
 A valid access token should be generated on your server using your `Client ID` and `Client Secret` and the token is then passed on to the application.
-Access token will be valid for a max of 30 minutes after generation.
+Access token will be valid for a max of 10 hours after generation.
+Please check this [documentation](https://github.com/Instamojo/android-sdk-sample-app/blob/master/sample-sdk-server/Readme.md#generating-access-token) on how to generate Access Token using the credentials.

 An Unique transaction_id must be generated on your server to create an Order.